locusrobotics/qgis_ros/README.md

 Check out the source code for more details.

+## Troubleshooting

+### My topic does not appear in the list of topics
-TODO: add an example to the ROSCon presentation repository and link here.
+Only topics that have ROS Message Translators will appear.
+Not every message has been implemented.
+If your message is custom, look above for how to create a custom translator.
+If it is standard to ROS, create an issue or raise a Pull Request with a new one.TODO: add an example to the ROSCon presentation repository and link here.
+51

 ## Contributions